godvmxi/godvmxi.github.io/resume/markdown/dev.md

     Jiangsu IOT center is the overall leading organization unit and technology research and development platform of CAS in the field of IOT.

+    * Design prototype hardware PCB, implement firmware code, setup test suite.
-    * LBS hardware design ,including wearable equipment, vehicle informaion interaction equipment.
+    * Design LBS hardware , wearable equipment, vehicle informaion interaction equipment.
     * Analyse market of MEMS chip and wearable equipment.
     * Develop Can bus protocal.
     * Develop GPS, Bluetooth, GPRS(WCDMA), Can bus and misc driver.